×

 What Are the Proposed Changes to the Grounds for Section 8?

-The government has stated that it aims to reform Section 8 grounds so that they are "comprehensive, fair, and efficient, striking a balance between protecting tenants’ security and landlords’ right to manage their property".
+The government says it is reforming Section 8 grounds to be comprehensive, fair, and efficient, striking a balance between protecting tenants’ security and landlords’ right to manage their property.

 A Section 8 notice can only be issued to a tenant who has breached the terms laid out in the tenancy agreement and if certain conditions have been met, the most common being rent arrears.
 The Housing Act 1988 provides 17 grounds on which a landlord may seek possession before the fixed term of the tenancy has ended.